 Ongoing Activities and Documents Under Review

-- ICCVAM members are serving on an expert group developing a guideline for defined approaches for skin sensitization.
-This guideline for defined approaches represents a new type of product for OECD, and has an associated evaluation framework that can be adapted and applied to defined approaches for any endpoint.
-Approval of this guideline will facilitate regulatory acceptance of this class of testing approaches, and is expected to more rapidly advance the goal of elimination of animal use for skin sensitization testing worldwide.
+- ICCVAM members are serving on an expert group developing a test guideline for defined approaches for skin sensitization.
+This guideline for defined approaches represents a new type of product for OECD.
+Approval of this guideline will facilitate regulatory acceptance of defined approaches, and is expected to more rapidly advance the goal to eliminate animal use for skin sensitization testing worldwide.

 The proposal to develop the guideline for defined approaches was a product of an October 2016 workshop on skin sensitization convened by the International Cooperation on Alternative Test Methods.

 - NICEATM and ICCVAM scientists are participating in a group developing a "Case Study on the Use of an Integrated Approach to Testing and Assessment for Identifying Estrogen Receptor Active Chemicals," submitted to the OECD Working Party on Hazard Assessment.